Simhyeon/r4d/docs/macro_syntax.md

 yatti yatta
 ```

-Since "trim input" trimes input not arguments, trimmed input can be different
+Since "trim input" trims input not arguments, trimmed input can be different
 from expectation.

 e.g)
 ```
 $macro_name=(
     first,
     second
 )
 ===
 % Arguments are passed as